 If you’re looking to get a formal hike into your Big Sur itinerary, my favorite hike in all of Big Sur is The Ridge, Panorama, and Bluffs Loop, which clocks in at 7.5 miles with 1300 feet of elevation gain.
 This hike will take you a few hours to complete and is quite a workout, but it’s simply too enjoyable to skip if you like to hike (I’ve done this hike twice!).

 This loop hike climbs a ridge that offers outstanding views of the Big Sur Valley and the Pacific ocean, then drops through chaparral to the coastal bluffs and two small beaches.
 You’ll get a taste of every type of coastal terrain while you’re here!

 Horseback tours are also offered, which will take you onto the Bobcat and Creamery Meadow Trails.

 Pro Tip: If you want to add the 7.5-mile hike to your itinerary, you’re probably going to need to stay in the area overnight to fit in all the other sights you have yet to see.

 Andrew Molera State Park to Big Sur River Inn: 12 minutes

 Andrew Molera State Park to Pfeiffer Big Sur State Park: 20 minutes

-If you’re looking for a place to stay, Big Sur River Inn is a great option, but you’ll have to book far in advance because this place sells out fast.
+If you’re looking for a place to stay overnight in the Big Sur area, Big Sur River Inn is a great option, but you’ll have to book far in advance because this place sells out fast.